thirdseed/CmdArgMgr/README.md

 **The version of the project currently committed is in pre-release**, meaning it currently lacks several key features.

 - At this time, only single-character arguments are supported, and assumes the current system (OS, hardware, etc.) uses ASCII encoding.
-- Can be used alongside other command-argument libraries - simply defer to this library when dealing with single characers.
+- Can be used alongside other command-argument libraries - simply defer to this library when dealing with single characters.

 Features that have not yet been committed include support for string and number arguments, special handling for non-ASCII systems, and an optional wrapper class to intake all of these simultaneously.

-Please note that documentation, usage, examples, and sampel are currently not complete.
+Please note that documentation, usage, examples, and samples are currently not complete.

 ## Installation